mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The transcript hashes computed in MLS represent a running hash over all Proposal and Commit messages that have ever been sent in a group.
 Commit messages are included directly.
 Proposal messages are indirectly included via the Commit that applied them.
-Both types of message are included by hashing the MLSAuthenticatedContent object in which they were sent.
+Both types of message are included by hashing the AuthenticatedContent object in which they were sent.

 The transcript hash comprises two individual hashes: